What is Keratoconus?

 Ultimately, like a surveyor uses a topographer to map out the hills and valleys in a landscape, corneal topography allows us to map out the hill and valley in the cornea.
 Beyond diagnosis, this mapping is vital to monitor for progression.
 Historically, there was no treatment to slow progression.
 Nowadays, careful reviews to exclude keratoconus progression are hugely important.
 If there are any signs that keratoconus is getting worse, or the cone is steeping, prompt referral to an eye surgeon is necessary to confirm if surgical options to prevent further deterioration should be considered.

-In 2014, new research showed that if you have keratoconus, up to 50% of your close family members may also have suspicous corneal changes, detectable by topography.
+Research shows that if you have keratoconus, up to 50% of your close family members may also have suspicious corneal changes, detectable by topography.
 Early detection & awareness of keratoconus in family members means better, more customised eyecare and better outcomes.

 If you know, or even suspect, that you have keratoconus or a related condition we are happy to welcome you to our practice for an initial consultation and a discussion of your various options.

 Contact us to arrange your keratoconus assessment and comprehensive eye & vision check.

 Want to know about all things Keratoconus?
 Watch this video:

 What are the Keratoconus Treatment options?
 Watch this video: